 Planning a trip to Bali but unsure where to stay?
-This holiday-maker haven is full of beautiful beaches to explore, waterfalls to visit and many great food and cultural experiences to be had.
-Each spot in Bali offers something unique, which means it can be hard deciding where the best places to visit are.
-To help take the guess-work out of your holiday planning, here’s some insight on the very best places to stay in Bali and a few you should probably avoid too…
+This holiday-maker haven is full of beautiful beaches to explore, waterfalls to visit and much great food and cultural experiences to be had.
+Each spot in Bali offers something unique, which means it can be hard to decide where the best places to visit are.
+To help take the guesswork out of your holiday planning here’s some insight into the very best places to stay in Bali and a few you should probably avoid too.

-Taxi fares from the airport are now capped based on the location of your hotel, this takes the guess-work out of it and helps you avoid scams and is a good way to make your escape.
-But the best way, by far, is to get a transfer with your hotel.
+Taxi fares from the airport are now capped based on the location of your hotel, this takes the guesswork out of it and helps you avoid scams and is a good way to make your escape.
+But the best way, by far, is to get a transfer to your hotel.
 Most offer them and it’s worth it to find a hotel that does.
-Also, you will need US$35 cash on you to purchase a visa on arrival to enter Bali (price is per person) – don’t forget this, it’s very important.
+On our last visit to Bali, we were not required to purchase a visa (but be sure to do a google search before you go and double-check the requirements, just to be sure!)
 You can find more must-know tips here.

 Located up in the hills, about an hour away from Kuta, Ubud provides a more leafy, earthy alternative to the beach scene.
-You’ll find it serving up an abundance of amazing health conscious foods and activities for mind, body and spirit.
-Think, activated lentil soups, round-the-clock yoga, arts and crafts, reiki sessions and more.
+You’ll find it serves up an abundance of amazing health-conscious foods and activities for mind, body and spirit.
+Think, activated lentil soups, round-the-clock yoga, arts and crafts, Reiki sessions and more.
 We’re talking gorgeous little cafes with fairy lights, soft music and food so good you’ll think you’re in heaven.

 Beware the ravenous monkey temple.
-The bananas you will inevitably buy will definitely turn any and all monkeys into heat seeking missiles and your bananas (and body) will be the target.
+The bananas you will inevitably buy will definitely turn any and all monkeys into heat-seeking missiles and your bananas (and body) will be the target.
 Be warned.
+Book Ubud here.

 Kuta is one of the most well-known spots in Bali.
 It’s a haven for backpackers and young holidaymakers keen to drink, dance and buy Bintang singlets en masse.
 It’s home to a huge amount of nightclubs, bars, restaurants, shops and everything your party-loving mind could imagine.
 If you’re a young whipper-snapper keen to get on the party scene, there’s a good chance this is where you’ll want to base yourself.
 Quite a few people tend to avoid staying in Kuta itself, with the large nightclubs causing some safety concerns, for various reasons.